 - Go to “Customs Declaration Form for Car and Motorcycle” booth.
 The counter girl will ask for your log card and passport to key in the details and generate a printed form.

 - Go to “Customs Form” booth just beside the previous counter with the printed form.
 Hand over the form and your passport and log card (again).
 They will process it and then hand you the temporary import papers for the bike.

 This temporary import permit is generally good for 30-days.
 Similarly, take note of this date and do not overstay.
 There is a 1,000baht per day fine for your motorcycle overstaying.
-Again, check and make sure that the “Simplified Customs Declaration Form” given back to you have been stamped by the customs officer.
+Again, check and make sure that the copy of “Simplified Customs Declaration Form” given back to you have been stamped by the customs officer.

 So, once you have the passport, departure card, set of OUTGOING TM2, Tm3 and TM4 forms, and the Simplified Customs Declaration Form – all stamped, then congratulations!
 Pat yourself on your back!
 You and your motorcycle now legal in Thailand!

 Now, walk back to your motorcycle and commence your northern adventure!

 VERY IMPORTANT NOTE: But upon exit of Thailand, remember to return your forms to the TM2 form to IMMIGRATION and the “Simplified Customs Declaration Form” to CUSTOMS.
 They are 2 separate departments and it is important to return the correct forms to the respective departments.
 Failing which, you (or your bike) would be deem to have overstayed and attract a very hefty THB10,000 fine!

 Update 01 Jan 2017: Note that from 31 December 2016 onward, Singapore passport holders traveling overland into Thailand will be allowed to enter Thailand without visa through the land border checkpoints only TWICE in a calendar year.
 More information on this at the Thai Embassy website.